f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Restoring the System Controller from a Database Backup via API
 --------------------------------------------------------------

-To restore the system controller confd database use the following API call:
+To restore the system controller ConfD database use the following API call:

 .. code-block:: bash